ink-cow/ko-templates/README.md

 The files are vector-based, so they are one size fits all.
 They can be easily resized to match your work requirements following the instructions for resizing below.

-They are also configured to use two sets of resolutions: a working resolution, and a print resolution, reflecting IRL work with an art board.
-Without changing the actual pixel dimensions, the alternate working resolution allows you to work with and view the file as if it were an 11 x 17 inch board, with your target dimension reflecting the ultimate print size.
+They are also configured to use two sets of resolutions: a working resolution and a print resolution, reflecting IRL work with an art board.
+Without changing the actual pixel dimensions, the alternate working resolution allows you to work with and view the file as if it were a full 11 x 17 inch board, with your target dimension reflecting the ultimate print size.

-To quickly trim the page by hand, go to the TRIM layer and select TRIM TO CURRENT LAYER from the image commands in the menu.

-## Features
+## How to use

 The template has no text labels or borders, just a series of vector shapes to define areas.